mzarejko/covid_web/README.md

   - [x]  exceptions management
   - [ ]  frontend (all)
   - [ ]  backend (all)
-  - [ ]  production on the herok site
+  - [ ]  production on the herok cloud